 Jackson is a larger medium-sized city located in the state of Tennessee.
 With a population of 67,005 people and 24 constituent neighborhoods, Jackson is the seventh largest community in Tennessee.

-Unlike some cities, Jackson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jackson is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jackson who work in sales jobs (13.71%), office and administrative support (11.05%), and management occupations (8.37%).
+There are especially a lot of people living in Jackson who work in sales jobs (13.60%), office and administrative support (11.15%), and management occupations (8.68%).

 The most common language spoken in Jackson is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and French.